Free auction sheet verification in Pakistan

 |---|---|---|---|

-| Cost | Free | PKR 1,500–3,000 | From PKR 2,500 |
+| Cost | Free sheet you already have · original record from chassis no. PKR 3,000 | PKR 1,500–3,000 | From PKR 2,500 |

 | Grade, mileage & damage map decoded | ✓ | ✓ | — |